oerc-music/sofa-docker/Readme.txt

 Build the image with NiN site installed and configured:

+export VER=$(date +%Y%m%d)

-docker build -t numbersintonotes:$(date +%Y%m%d) .
+docker build -t numbersintonotes:$VER .

 To start:

-docker run -p 8080:80 --mount source=nin-data,target=/data numbersintonotes:XXXXXX
+docker run -p 8080:80 --mount source=nin-data,target=/data numbersintonotes:$VER

-Where XXXXXX is the date the built image was tagged with.
 The outputs will all be stored in a nin-data directory managed by docker, but persisted between different containers/images.

 The actual location of the nin-data directory can be found with: